 Light southwesterly winds early, shifting to west-northwesterly before midnight and increasing to 10-20 mph, with gusts to 25-30 mph.

 Partly cloudy and seasonably cold.
 Still a bit breezy.
 It will turn mostly cloudy with the chance of a snow shower very late in the afternoon.
 Probability of precipitation 30% very late.

 High temperatures in the upper 30s in Pittsfield, North Adams, Adams and Williamstown; near 40 in Lee and Stockbridge, near 40 to low 40s in Great Barrington and Sheffield and; low to mid 30s over the elevated terrain and hilltowns, depending on elevation.

 West-northwest winds at 10-15 mph.

-West-northwesterly winds at 10-20 mph with gusts over 30 mph.
+West-northwesterly winds at 15-25 mph with occasional gusts to 35-40 mph.

 Mostly clear, calm and cold.